 One of the other cool things about Calm is that you can choose from a variety of different nature scenes and sounds such as ocean waves or the sound of rain to help you relax.

-He has also written a great article on how to meditate you can read by clicking here.
+Dr. Sam Harris has also written a great article on how to meditate you can read by clicking here.

 UCLA offers free meditation recordings through their Mindfulness Awareness Research Center which you can access by clicking here.